costajob/app-servers/README.md

 Said that Ruby lacks the speed of V8 and i fear it has to keep the pace if it wants to be a serious contender of the years to come (Ruby 3.0 is aimed to be x3 faster, but i fear it will come too late)

 ### 4. Elixir
-Elixir wins by only reading benchmarks, anyway i will keep it off the podium for several reasons.
+By only reading benchmarks Elixir wins hands down.
+I have kept it off the podium for the following reasons.
 Elixir leverages on Erlang and this is both for good and bad.
-It's good since it can rely on thirty years of Erlang VM programming and battle tested libraries implemented with concurrency in mind.
+It's good since it can rely on more than 30 years of Erlang VM programming and battle tested libraries implemented with concurrency in mind.
 It's bad since i always had the sense of playing with a face-lifting language, knowing i have to understand Erlang internals when getting serious with the language.
-Erlang configuration is not straightforward either (nor Elixir): aside from having introduced Mix, the overall complexity is still high compared to Bundler or the GO tool.
+Erlang OTP is not straightforward: aside from having introduced Mix, the overall complexity is still high compared to Bundler or the GO tool.
-Last but not least i consider Erlang a niche language aimed to solve specific use cases: it is a good candidate for the Web, much less for other general purpose programming (in the sense that GO, Ruby and Python are aimed for).
+Last but not least i consider Erlang a niche language aimed to solve specific use cases (the Web being one of them), but programming without state is really painful in some cases.

 ### 5. Python
-I left Python as the last one, just because the benchmarks are not as good as Roda.
+I left Python as the last one, just because the benchmarks are not as good as Roda (but similar to Sinatra).
-If someone will prove me some better performing app-server solution i will be glad to update my results.
+Aside from that Python is in the same league of Ruby regarding parallelism: it's not fast as V8 and is born when multi-core architecture was SciFi.
-Said that Python is in the same league of Ruby regarding parallelism: it's not fast as V8 and is born when multi-core architecture was SciFi.
-Said that it probably has more support by scientific community and by Google, thus letting me suppose it will have a brighter future than Ruby.
+That said it probably has more support by scientific community and by Google, thus letting me suppose it will have a brighter future than Ruby.